RunestoneInteractive/RunestoneServer/source/ClassesBasics/UserDefinedClasses.rst

 to set up the attributes required within the new instance by giving them their initial state values.
-The ``self`` parameter (you could choose any other name, but nobody ever does!) is automatically set to reference the newly created object that needs to be initialized.
+The ``self`` parameter (you could choose any other name, but nobody ever does!) is automatically set to reference the newly-created object that needs to be initialized.

 So let's use our new Point class now.